centic9/poi-mail-merge/README.md

 There are some sample files in the directory `samples`, you can run these as follows

     ./gradlew installDist
     build\install\poi-mail-merge\bin\poi-mail-merge.bat samples\Template.docx samples\Lines.xlsx build\Result.docx

 on Unix you can use the following steps

     ./gradlew installDist
     ./run.sh samples/Template.docx samples/Lines.xlsx build/Result.docx

 ## Tips

 ### Convert to PDF

-You can use the too ```unoconv``` to further convert the resulting docx, e.g. to PDF:
+You can use the tool ```unoconv``` from OpenOffice/LibreOffice to further convert the resulting docx, e.g. to PDF:

     unoconv -vvv --timeout=10 --doctype=document --output=result.pdf result.docx

 ## Known issues

-### Only one CSV format supported
+### Only XLS/XLSX and one CSV format supported

-Currently only CSV files which use comma as delimiter and double-quotes for quoting text are supported.
-Other formats required code-changes, but should be easy to to by adjusting the CSFFormat definition (it uses add as it uses http://commons.apache.org/proper/commons-csv/ for CSV handling).
+For CSV, currently only files which use comma as delimiter and double-quotes for quoting text are supported.
+Other formats require code-changes, but should be easy to do by adjusting the CSFFormat definition (as it uses http://commons.apache.org/proper/commons-csv/ for CSV handling).

 ### Word-Formatting can confuse the replacement